aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 The specification says that each part is delimited by a `:`.
-Remember that a `lemma` is never executed.
+Remember that a `lemma` is never executed and therefore don't worry about how slow something will "execute".
 So the following: `0 < |Split(identifier, ':')[1]|`
 will work nicely.